Aliases for PSMA4 Gene

 GeneCards Summary for PSMA4 Gene

 PSMA4 (Proteasome Subunit Alpha 4) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and RET signaling.
 GO annotations related to this gene include endopeptidase activity and threonine-type endopeptidase activity.

 UniProtKB/Swiss-Prot for PSMA4 Gene